Alpha-1 Antitrypsin Deficiency

 How is alpha-1 antitrypsin deficiency diagnosed?

 Your healthcare provider will ask about your symptoms and when they started.
-He will ask about your family's medical history.
+The provider will ask about your family's medical history.
 You may also need one or more of the following tests:

 - Blood tests: These tests measure your AAT level.

 - Chest x-ray: Your healthcare provider will use the x-rays to look for swelling or damage in your lungs.

 - CT scan: An x-ray machine will use a computer to take pictures of your lungs and liver.
-You may be given dye to help your healthcare providers see the pictures better.
-Tell your healthcare provider if you are allergic to shellfish (lobster, crab, or shrimp).
-You may also be allergic to the dye.
+You may be given contrast liquid to help your healthcare providers see the pictures better.
+Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - Genetic screening: Healthcare providers check for abnormal genes that can cause AATD.

 How is alpha-1 antitrypsin deficiency treated?

 You will need to avoid harmful chemical fumes and tobacco smoke.
 This will help prevent any further lung damage.
 If you smoke and need help quitting, talk to your healthcare provider.
 You may need one or more of the following:

 - Bronchodilators help open the air passages in your lungs so you can breathe more easily.